Tom Eidem 5 articles

 While reviewing dental insurance options for your business, it’s important to look at cost through the lens of both employer and employee.
 You need to keep your employer dental insurance costs in check.
 But you also want to get the most value for your employees.

 Question a rate that looks too low and learn how it will impact your employees.
-If a plan is structured to keep employer dental insurance costs down, it often means reduced coverage for your employees – which can lead to more out of pocket costs for them.
+If a plan is structured to keep employer dental insurance costs down, it often means reduced coverage for your employees – which can lead to more out-of-pocket costs for them.
 And, as you know, higher employee costs may lead to potential dissatisfaction or employee complaints.

-Most of the time you’ll likely have a broker to help with a dental plan purchase decision, but it never hurts to have a little more knowledge.
+Most of the time, you’ll likely have a broker to help with a dental plan purchase decision, but it never hurts to have a little more knowledge.
 Asking the right questions may make a difference.
 After all, the plan is for you and the employees you’re representing.

 How does the type of dental insurance affect my costs?